 Cook for 10-15 minutes on a moderate heat in total.
 After initially frying,put a lid over the pot for around 6-7 minutes.

 This type of steam-frying, usually employed as a method for Chinese Dumplings, make for dumplings that are soft and crunchy.
-Turn them over after 5 minutes, and then leave them without a lid to fry and crisp.
+Turn them over after they have risen and then leave them without a lid to fry and crisp.
 This shouldnt take long,around 3-4 minutes.